Syracusa/sy-timerqueue/readme.md

 # About
 Time wheel implementation with circular linked list.
 Written in C. For personal purpose.
-You should call timewheel_work() frequently as your precision interval needed.
+You should call timerqueue_work() frequently as your precision interval needed.

 # OS Dependency
 Linux